davkum/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

+this is a readme file

-nested loop for better coding
+it is under nested loop